randombk/steamos-teardown/docs/boot.md

 Exactly how this stage remembers which image to boot is currently unknown.
 The two interesting files, `A.conf` and `B.conf` are fairly simple and do not contain an obvious flag for which one is active.
 It is possible the image selection is baked into the `bootx64.efi` binary itself.
 As `steamos-bootconf` is a binary, we'll need to reverse it to extract its secrets.

+An example contents of `B.conf` is as follows:

 ```
 boot-requested-at: 0
 boot-other: 0